Sumo Deadlift vs Conventional – Introduction

 If you appreciate this article, please subscribe to my blog here.

 Please enter your email, and you will receive a body transformation guide.

-This guide is the same plan I used to lose 75 pounds in 6 months and helped begin on the path to better health and fitness.
+This method is the same I used to lose 75 pounds in 6 months and helped me begin on the path to better health and fitness.